 Fusion Marketing is the practice of merging various successful sales and marketing channels into a single, impactful campaign.
 This refers to a novel approach in the fields of marketing automation and lead generation.
 Fusion marketing enables businesses to automate the process of creating and managing campaigns to accelerate sales cycles.

 It requires the integration of sales and marketing channels, such as a CRM system, social media channels, advertising campaigns, business relationship plans, etc. By combining these multiple marketing strategies, businesses can create a far more powerful message and reach out to their target audience much more effectively.

-Running promos of an event that is yet to take place, or running an advertisement campaign for a book that is yet to be launched, are some simple examples where using fusion marketing can prove to be quite fruitful.
+Running creative promos for an event that is yet to take place, or running an advertisement campaign for a book that is yet to be launched, are some simple examples where this marketing strategy can prove to be quite fruitful.

-The dire need of highlighting the launch date demands various marketing strategies to be implemented simultaneously and media vehicles carrying this message forward should also be equally diversified and powerful, thus making Fusion Marketing the right tool to launch the campaign.
+The dire need of highlighting the launch date demands various marketing strategies to be implemented simultaneously and media vehicles expertise carrying this message forward should also be equally diversified and powerful, thus making Fusion Marketing the right tool to launch the campaign.

 - Planning television shows ahead of the launch date